sourcegraph/scip-java/docs/getting-started.md

 > Docker container for better performance.
 The Docker container is a large
 > download because it includes multiple pre-installed Java versions (Java 8,
 > Java 11 and Java 17).
 Also, external dependencies of your codebase get
-> re-downloaded on every `lsif-java index` invocation.
+> re-downloaded on every `scip-java index` invocation.

 Java 8 is the Java version in the Docker container.
 Use the following commands to change the default version: